Skip to main content

 Vitamins and supplements

 Sometimes people think taking certain vitamins, herbs, or other dietary supplements will give them an extra edge in preventing recurrence.
 Available research does not support this belief.
-In fact, some research has shown that supplements containing high levels of single nutrients (greater than the Dietary Reference Intakes) may have unexpected harmful effects on cancer survivors.
+In fact, some research has shown that supplements with high levels of single nutrients (greater than the Dietary Reference Intakes) may have unexpected harmful effects on cancer survivors.

 Blood tests can show if your levels of certain vitamins are low.
 Based on these tests, your doctor might recommend supplements to raise levels of certain vitamins, but the evidence so far does not show that high vitamin levels help lower cancer risk.
 It’s best to talk with your cancer care team before starting any vitamin or other dietary supplement.